-The shotgun is a formidable, relatively cheap and extremely effective home defense firearm if set up properly and the end-user understands the platforms positive and negative attributes.
+The shotgun is a formidable, relatively cheap, and extremely effective home defense firearm if set up properly and the end-user understands the platform’s positive and negative attributes.
 Shotguns are extremely common however not all shotguns are optimal for home defense.
 Any gun is better than no gun but there are a few recommended modifications that can make your shotgun truly home defense ready.
-A basic formula to consider when setting up a home defense shotgun is Sights, Lights, Stocks and Sling plus a few highly effective accessories that when combined with the right ammunition creates a devastating package.
+A basic formula to consider when setting up a home defense shotgun is Sights, Lights, Stocks, and Sling plus a few highly effective accessories that when combined with the right ammunition create a devastating package.

 Sights on the Shotgun

 What is the context in which you will be using it?
 Will it be multi-purpose i.e. hunting and home protection?
 If so, then you may want to consider ghost ring sights or possibly a small red dot rail mounted optic.
-If it is going to be a dedicated home protection firearm then you can get away with a bead sight however we suggest something like the XS Big Dot Sight.
-As a home or property defense tool what distances do you anticipate engaging an adversary at, three yards, five yards or fifty?
+If it is going to be a dedicated home protection firearm then you can get away with a bead sight however we suggest something like the XS Big Dot Sight

 A Light on the Shotgun